 Raj Panjabi’s big idea for rural healthcare

 A billion people around the world lack access to health care, simply because they live too far from a doctor or clinic.
-For them, getting medical treatment means traveling for hours or even days -- often on motorbike or by foot.
-Many die from treatable diseases as a result.
-But Raj Panjabi, founder of Last Mile Health, has created a model to solve this problem, starting with the most remote communities of rural Liberia.
-The key: training and employing community health workers -- individuals who learn to diagnose and perform medical interventions, and can serve as a bridge to the primary health system.
-At TED2017, Raj will reveal a wish to highlight and push his work forward.
-Because if properly supported, community health workers have the power to transform access to care in remote areas and protect against pandemic outbreaks.
+For them, getting medical treatment means traveling for hours or even days -- often on foot -- and many die from treatable diseases.
+But Raj Panjabi, founder of Last Mile Health, has created a model to solve this problem, starting with the most remote communities of Liberia.
+The key: training and employing community health workers -- individuals who learn to diagnose common medical issues and perform interventions.
+With the Community Health Academy, Raj is creating a platform to train, empower and connect community health workers across the world.
+The academy will give access to the best digital education resources, create a global network for innovation exchange, and advocate on the government level to to ensure community health workers are a cornerstone of healthcare plans.
+Because if properly supported, community health workers can transform access to care in remote areas and protect against pandemic outbreaks.

-- Follow Last Mile Health on Facebook and on Twitter.
+- Follow Last Mile Health on Facebook, Twitter and Instagram.

 Raj founded Last Mile Health to expand access to health services for those living in Liberia’s most remote regions.
 The nonprofit partners with the government to recruit, train, equip and employ community health care workers, empowering them to provide a wide range of services.
 In 2016, Last Mile Health deployed 300 community health workers, who conducted more than 42,000 patient visits and treated nearly 22,000 cases of malaria, pneumonia and diarrhea in children.
 The organization also helped tackle the Ebola epidemic in southeastern Liberia by assisting the government of Liberia in its response and training 1,300 health workers to prevent the spread of the disease.

 Last Mile Health has created a model that can be replicated elsewhere.
-As the winner of the 2017 TED Prize, Raj will reveal a bold wish at the annual TED conference in Vancouver on April 25, 2017.
-Audiences around the world will be invited to watch live through the TED Cinema Experience.
+As the winner of the 2017 TED Prize, Raj is creating the Community Health Academy to empower hundreds of thousands of community health workers across the world.

 News from Raj